U is for Unmarried Couples Need Financial and Legal Documents too!

 A will – list what is to be done with your property and designates someone to carry out these wishes.

-A living trust – allows your property to go to heirs without going through probate.
+A living trust – allows your property to go to theirs without going through probate.
 They are also private whereas a will becomes a public record.

 Durable Financial Power of Attorney – this designates a person to make decisions and sign documents on your behalf.